alpha-netzilla/chat_with_pseudo_ai/README.md

 #
-chat with pseudo ai system that is able to talk Japanese.
+Chat with pseudo ai system that is able to talk Japanese.

 # Synopsis
 Enjoy chatting with pseudo ai system.